ValeevGroup/tiledarray/INSTALL.md

 Support for execution on CUDA-enabled hardware is controlled by the following variables:

 * `ENABLE_CUDA`  -- Set to `ON` to turn on CUDA support.
 [Default=OFF].
 * `CMAKE_CUDA_HOST_COMPILER`  -- Set to the path to the host C++ compiler to be used by CUDA compiler.
-CUDA compilers are notorious for only being able to use specific (older) C++ compilers.
+CUDA compilers used to be notorious for only being able to use specific C++ host compilers, but support for more recent C++ host compilers has improved.
 The default is determined by the CUDA compiler and the user environment variables (`PATH` etc.).
 * `ENABLE_CUDA_ERROR_CHECK` -- Set to `ON` to turn on assertions for successful completion of calls to CUDA runtime and libraries.
 [Default=OFF].
 * `CUTT_INSTALL_DIR` -- the installation prefix of the pre-installed cuTT library.
 This should not be normally needed; it is strongly recommended to let TiledArray build and install cuTT.
 * `UMPIRE_INSTALL_DIR` -- the installation prefix of the pre-installed Umpire library.
 This should not be normally needed; it is strongly recommended to let TiledArray build and install Umpire.